ForgingAntiquity/forgingantiquity.github.io/research.md

 #### In press

-T. Wasserman and M. Choat, ‘“The Cable Guy:” Constantine Simonides and Codex Mayerianus’, *Bulletin of the American Society of Papyrologists*.

 R. Lucarelli and M. Choat, 'Forged Copies of the Book of the Dead", *The Oxford Handbook of the Egyptian Book of the Dead*, edd.
 Rita Lucarelli and Martin Stadler (Oxford: Oxford University Press).